Sri Lanka extends daily power cut as Chinese plant fails again

 China has loaned $450 million for the first phase of the coal plant and another $891 million for the second phase, which is due to be completed by July 2014 when the plant is expected to generate 900 MW.

-With the coal plant failure, Sri Lanka has lost 17 percent of its capacity to meet peak demand of 1.79 gigawatts (GW), CEB said.
+With the coal plant failure, Sri Lanka has lost 17 percent of its capacity to meet peak demand of 1.79 gigawatts GW.L, CEB said.

 In January, CEB's Technological Engineers Union blamed a Chinese firm for repeated technical failures at Norochcholai, say they were either caused by sabotage or negligence by the operator.